CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on a site.
-If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase.
+> > ***Playable on a site.*** A company moving to this site this turn must do nothing during its site phase.
+A ranger in such a company may tap to cancel this effect, even at the start of his company's site phase.
 > >
 > > {: .fs-3 }
 > > _“I don't know what river it was, a rushing red one, swollen with the ruins of the last few days, that came down from the hills and mountains...”_ ***---&#65279;Hob***